Un réseau international de villes céramiques

 Where and when to enrol

-At any time of the year up to and including 31 December.
+At any time of the year up.
 You can the vote from 1 March of the following year (after the annual review of the electoral roll).

 Who is allowed to vote?